PeterCamilleri/CX16/vm/sweet_16.md

 ### Set -- Load Register Immediate Word

 Load the specified register with a 16 bit literal value:
+<pre><code>Rn &larr; literal value</code></pre>

+This instruction is used to initialize registers with starting values.

     set R5,$1234

-This instruction is used to initialize registers with starting values.
+Notes:
+* The status is set for testing, the carry bit is cleared.
+* It is not possible to use this instruction to set R15.

 ## References: